Klowner/docker-gitlab-mirrors/README.md

 - `/config/.ssh/config`: any custom ssh configuration you need when connecting to the GitLab serer
 - `/config/.ssh/id_rsa`: an SSH private key associated with the GitLab user that will be pushing mirrors
 - `/config/private_token`: The private API token for the GitLab user, this can be obtained in your GitLab user profile in the web UI.
-- `/config/.bashrc`: *optional* add any pre-init for commands, such as starting `ssh-agent` or adding ssh keys
+- `/config/.bashrc`: *optional* add any pre-init for commands, such as starting `ssh-agent` or adding ssh keys.

 > You can initialize the `/config` volume by running the container with the `config` command.

 Test your configuration to verify that SSH keys and SSH configuration is correct